mario-to-lowercase/ScriptFlow/README.md

   * Pre-defined script templates that can be used as starting points for new jobs

 * `/data` - Storage for application state and historical information
-  * `jobs.json` - Maintains the current configuration of all created jobs
+  * `jobs.json` - Maintains the current configuration of all created jobs including default arguments
-  * `history.json` - Records comprehensive execution history with timestamps and results
+  * `history.json` - Records comprehensive execution history with timestamps, results, and arguments used

 ---